Section 6 – Playing rules: Part 1

 Rule 57.
 Face-offs

 (b) All face-offs will be conducted at the one of the nine faceoff spots located on the playing surface (The rationale behind this rule is to allow proper face-offs on the designated face-off spots on the floor).
-No player facing-off shall make any physical contact with her opponent’s body by means of her own body or by her stick, except in the course of playing the ball, after the faceoff has been completed.
+No player facing-off shall make any physical contact with their opponent’s body by means of their own body or by their stick, except in the course of playing the ball, after the faceoff has been completed.
 For a violation of this rule, the Referee shall assess a Minor penalty or penalties on the player(s) whose action(s) caused the physical contact.

-Note: “Conduct of a face-off” commences when the Referee designates the face-off spot on one of the nine dots on the playing surface and takes her position to drop the ball.
+Note: “Conduct of a face-off” commences when the Referee designates the face-off spot on one of the nine dots on the playing surface and takes their position to drop the ball.

 (c) When a team commits a face-off infraction (late arrival, not immediately taking a proper position, early movement), the Referee shall require where possible for this face-off, the replacement for the player ejected from the face-off shall be any other player on the floor that has not committed a face-off infraction during the same stoppage of play.